 The first International Yoga Festival was celebrated in 1999 at Parmarth Niketan Ashram.
 Initially, the classes were carried on under the guidance of Pujya Shri Swami Veda Bharat Ji.
 And the yoga asanas were taught by Yogacharya Shri Bharat Bhushan Ji.
 Since its inception, this event has seen nothing but popularity.

 1. Meditation.
 The event opens with Kundalini Sadhana starting at 4 am and continues till late in the evening.
 The whole process includes traditional cultural songs, kirtan and dance performances.
 All of this takes place along the banks of Ganga making it a very beautiful scene.

 This event is celebrated in Rishikesh and the participants have a very good opportunity to embrace and learn from many highly revered Yoga masters, health specialists, thought leaders and many other great people.

-The main objective behind celebrating this festival-cum-event is to unite the yogis from every sect and culture, color and creed together and aim for a better world.
+2. A Vision.
+The main objective behind celebrating this festival-cum-event is to unite the yogis from every sect and culture, colour and creed together and aim for a better world.
 And as per the yogic traditions, a better world is only possible through achieving a collective state of higher consciousness.
 And that is exactly what this event is all about in its ethos.
 It is a great opportunity to connect with like-minded people who are also looking for self-transformation and liberation.